madeofstown/meshsensor/README.md

 MeshSensor collects and visualizes environmental telemetry data from nodes in a Meshtastic network.
 It includes:

 - A **Flask-based web dashboard** to view live sensor data and charts.
-- A **listener service** that interfaces with a Meshtastic node on the local network, receives and stores telemetry from the node in `sensorDB.json`, and serves that data to the web dashboard.
+- A **listener service** that interfaces with a Meshtastic node via TCP, receives and stores environment metrics from a list of configured nodes, and serves that data to the web dashboard.

 ---